rapPayne/react-vue-svelte-angular/README.md

 - Maintaining component state
 - Dynamically creating components

-## The rules
-To compare the frameworks apples-to-apples, they'll be uniform:
-- Use TypeScript
-- Use npm
-- No CSS preprocessors (like Sass, Less, Stylus, Tailwind, etc.)
-- No CSS frameworks (like Bootstrap, Material Design Lite, etc.)
-- No testing so we can keep things simple.
-- They must appear identical

 ## Dashboard app description
 We're building a site whose main feature is a dashboard.
 - The site will have X "pages" and a navbar across the top.
 The dashboard is just one of those pages.